Ty Cobb: Early life

-On August 8, 1905, Cobb's mother fatally shot his father with a pistol that his father had purchased for her.
-Court records indicate that Mr. Cobb had suspected his wife of infidelity and was sneaking past his own bedroom window to catch her in the act.
+On August 8, 1905, Cobb's mother, Amanda, fatally shot his father, William, with a pistol that William had purchased for her.
+Court records indicate that William Cobb had suspected Amanda of infidelity and was sneaking past his own bedroom window to catch her in the act.
 She saw the silhouette of what she presumed to be an intruder and, acting in self-defense, shot and killed her husband.
-Mrs. Cobb was charged with murder and then released on a $7,000 recognizance bond.
+Amanda Cobb was charged with murder and released on a $7,000 recognizance bond.
 She was acquitted on March 31, 1906.
-Cobb later attributed his ferocious play to his late father, saying, "I did it for my father.
+Ty Cobb later attributed his ferocious play to his late father, saying, "I did it for my father.
 He never got to see me play ... but I knew he was watching me, and I never let him down."

-Cobb was initiated into Freemasonry in 1907, earning the 32nd degree in 1912.
+Cobb was initiated into Freemasonry in 1907, and he was a member of the Scottish Rite and completed the 32nd degree in 1912.

 In 1911, Cobb moved to Detroit's architecturally significant and now historically protected Woodbridge neighborhood, from which he would walk with his dogs to the ballpark prior to games.
 The Victorian duplex in which Cobb lived still stands.